Other-People-UCSD/docs/docs/80-data-science.md

 The `pages.json` endpoint is a collection of valid landing pages as specified in the `/lib/posts.js` `getLandingPages` method.
 This can be used to crawl for the submissions page to see if submissions are open, and if so, collect the links to submit works.

+The `site-urls.json` endpoint is used for crawling over the website.
+This is used for the Lighthouse audits.

 ## Data Science in Python

 Python is commonly taught at UCSD for performing data science or recommendation systems, so this documentation will use Python syntax.